Marlin Firmware logo

 Marlin Documentation Project

-This repository contains the raw documentation for Marlin 3D printer firmware which is regularly deployed to marlinfw.org.
-This documentation is open and available on Github so anyone may contribute by completing, correcting, or creating articles.
+This repository contains the raw documentation for Marlin 3D printer firmware which is automatically deployed to marlinfw.org.
+This documentation is open and available on GitHub so anyone may contribute by completing, correcting, or creating articles.

 Technical details